 Field Line detector A square frame with a specific width is the area in which we detect whether white spots exist.
 Since the penalty spot is isolated, if there is no white spot in a square frame, while its central point is white, this central point will be regarded as one pixel of the penalty spot.
-The result of penalty spot detector and the information of the boundary line of the field are used at the same time to detect the field lines and the method implemented is Hough transformation.
-4.
+The result of penalty spot detector and the information of the boundary line of the field are used in the same time to detect the field line and the method is Hough transformation.
+The result of recognition is shown in fig. 4.

-5 Localization
+5 Localization&Perception